simonabrahamse/testrep/README.md

-This is a file repository for my APPM 4600 Numerical Methods class.
+This is a file repository for my (Simon Abrahamse's) APPM 4600 Numerical Methods class.
 Currently, only the files from Lab 1 are stored in there, however, as the class moves forward all of my files from homework and labs will be stored in this repository.
+The file structure is comprised of my 'Labs' and 'Homework' folders, which have subfolders in each of them for every lab or homework I will do in this class.
+NOTE: This is my first time using both Python and Github and I'm super happy to be learning this.
+I love coding and wish I did more in the Mechanical Engineering department, so please bear with me while I learn how to do this.
+Thank you for all of the help so far Logan.